Cult Wines International buys a variety of collectible wines from private individuals each year.

 – Red wines must retain their color and must be clean and clear of all floating sediment when allowed to rest.

-3. Typically the types of wines we wish to purchase are all Bordeaux, Grand Cru Burgundy, Pomerol, California Cabernet & Syrah, Champagne, Sauternes, rare whites and Australian Syrah.
+3. Typically, the types of wines we purchase are: French wines, Italian reds, Napa & Sonoma wines, Port, rare whites and Australian Syrah.

 Here are a list of brands we are always purchasing: